 For an overview of some of these top products, check out this video:

-Because SIEM software monitors your network in real time and does so faster than a human, you get faster detection and response times when there are incidents in your network.
-SIEM tools with AI can also lower the number of false positives and provide risk assessments, so your IT team only has to worry about incidents that could actually cause harm.
+Because SIEM monitors your network in real time and does so faster than a human, you get faster intrusion detection and response times when there are incidents in your network.
+Not only does the software not need to take breaks, but it also keeps historical data readily available and can quickly cross-reference code with any known malware signatures.

-When choosing the best SIEM software for your business, it’s important to consider which factors you need the most.
+When choosing the best SIEM for your business, it’s important to consider which factors you need the most.
 While cloud-based software might work well for some companies, if you’re in a heavily-regulated industry, you may need on-premise software to maintain more control.
 There are tons of different SIEM tools out there, but luckily, you don’t have to handle all of the research on your own.

 To find the right SIEM for your business, use our Product Selection Tool by clicking on the banner below.
 After answering a short survey, you’ll get a list of software vendors customized to meet the needs of your company.